sanchitag22/Usedcaranalysis_UCB/README.md

 ### CRISP-DM Analysis | Used Car Dealership Pricing Study
 **Author:** Sanchita Gawand

+## Project Overview

+This project applies the **CRISP-DM framework** to analyze what factors drive used car prices, providing actionable recommendations to a used car dealership on how to optimize their inventory and pricing strategy.

 # 1. Business Objective
 Used car dealerships operate on thin margins in a highly competitive market where pricing decisions directly determine profitability and inventory turnover.
 Price a vehicle too high and it sits on the lot, tying up capital; price it too low and money is left on the table.
 Without a data-driven approach, pricing relies on intuition and experience alone, inconsistent and hard to scale.

 ---